Globe Article and Reader Comments

 As always, I welcome your comments and feedback.
 When I started this blog, I was very clear that one of the intentions was, “for me to solidify my thinking on policy issues and subject my thinking to a form of peer review from you.”
 That hasn’t changed.

-9 responses to “Globe Article and Reader Comments”
+9 thoughts on “Globe Article and Reader Comments”

 Secondly, there is the question of whether there are really any penalties to avoid?